serlo/frontend/README.md

 - **Logout**. self-explaining

+### Redirection

+If you have a cloudflare worker, these features become available:

+- **Redirection of id to alias**.

+- **Rewrite language subdomain to subfolder**.
+Adds full support for language versions.

 ### Edit

 This set of features are interacting with the legacy server and are currently only available in the staging environment: